junh1024/junh1024-Documents/Music/Mixing Notes/Music Mashups Mixing Notes.md

 - Trash 2 Distortion: distort-fuzz

-## CW
+## Believing in Lovely

-The idea of doing the Cindy wonder came about since someone wanted to do a mashup of Cindy and Tommy Tallerico song from earthworm jim.
-The original idea didn't work well, but I heard Stevie Wonder's SL.
+The idea of doing the Cindy-Wonder came about since someone wanted to do a mashup of Cindy & Tommy Tallerico songs from earthworm jim.
+The original idea didn't work well, but I had Stevie Wonder - Isn't She Lovely in mind.
 Since the key change is moderate, I need to use a MIDI version.
 This also ensures that I can make the tempo constant.

+Although I used Stevie Wonder for this mashup, there is actually a real link between Cindy and Stevie Wonder.
+[He produced her debut album](https://www.discogs.com/artist/3036474-Cindy-26) .

+### Converting 4/4 audio to 6/8

-However, SL is 12/8 time, and Cindy is 4/4 time.
+However, Isn't She Lovely is 12/8 time, and Cindy is 4/4 time.
 I initially thought of editing and removing drum beats from SL.
 But I left that for a few months.
 A few months later, the idea of stretch markers popped into my head.
 I also found out Reaper has an adjustable swing grid.
 I read some information on both, but it isn't quite as easy as that since neither built-in feature can add swing to a finished song.
 After some research online, I came up with a working method:

 1. Download and install S&M tools for RPR.
 I currently use RPR 6.8, and I was surprised that you only need a minimum of 5.9 for the latest version, since I remember when I was trying to add it to Reaper 4.5 (dated 2013 ish), it was quite sensitive to version changes.
 2. Set a Tempo grid of 1/8.
 3. Add X-raym add stretch markers at Tempo grid divisions.
 4. Install mpl quantize tool.
 I found the latest 3.5 version too complex, so I found a 1.8 version from the git commit history.
 5. Set the source as swing grid 66%, and set the target as stretch markers.
 This will turn your audio into 12/8 by adding swing.
 Since the time-stretch ratios get moderately large it works best on vocals, not instrumentals.

+You also need to set the stretch marker mode to tonal, to reduce artefacts.

+### Structure

+The two songs differ in arrangement, and the Cindy song is quite long.
+So I decided on verse verse chorus, instrumental break verse chorus.
+The harmonica Melody in the break was modified to include parts of Cindy's melody and a bit of Pitch Bend was added.

+Each sections were taken in order from the original song.
+Since the structure of Cindy was changed, the lyrics might not be logical anymore.

+I could have also added the lalala lalala from My Cherie Amour, but I'm not bothered, and there might be some trouble fitting it in.

+I tested my mashup on some headphones, it sounded a bit bright.
+ReaFIR was used to compress the highs /tambs since there were multiple MIDI clips.

+This mashup was submitted for a love mashathon contest.
+The contest aims are slightly different in that there's no voting phase, and difficulty of execution as a judging criteria. so that means more than a simple A vs B mashup.
+Converting 4/4 audio to 6/8, and use of MIDI are factors, but that might pale in comparison to people then used many different songs.

+As with MIDI in reaper 6 the output is not deterministic - you sometimes have stuck notes, so you need to render a few times, then subtract the outputs to compare differences and hope for the best.

+After rendering, I noticed a difference - a bass instrument paned slightly left.
+I made a new project with all basses centered, but after consideration that the claivnet was panned right, it would balance the bass guitar panned left, so I left it as is.

 ## Style-Last Christmas
 This mashup was originally submitted to the Christmas 2022 mashup contest.
 It was a great concept, but There were some tuning issues on Last Christmas.
 The Judge remade it with a different instrumental for the album.
 The original concept was remade and included as a bonus track on the Christmas album, but I didn't like it since it had last Christmas vocals and the vox was pitched down to match the non-regular tuning of Last Christmas.
 I sought permission from Philip 16 mashups to remake it and they agreed.